spinicist/riesling/docs/util.rst

 * ``--lores=N``

-    Split out the first N spokes assuming that they are a low-resolution k-space.
+    Split out the first N traces assuming that they are a low-resolution k-space.

 * ``--stride=S``

-    Keep only one out of every S spokes for further processing (applied after ``--lores``)
+    Keep only one out of every S traces for further processing (applied after ``--lores``)

 * ``--size=N``

-    Keep only the first N spokes for further processing (applied after ``--lores`` and ``--stride``)
+    Keep only the first N traces for further processing (applied after ``--lores`` and ``--stride``)

 * ``--sps=N``

-    Split the hi-res k-space data into multiple files, each containing N spokes.
-If N does not divide the number of spokes in the file exactly, the last file will contain the remainder.
+    Split the hi-res k-space data into multiple files, each containing N traces.
+If N does not divide the number of traces in the file exactly, the last file will contain the remainder.

 * ``--frames=F``, ``--spf=N``

-    Add a ``frames`` object to the output header with F frames, each containing N spokes.
-These will be repeated to match the number of spokes in the file.
+    Add a ``frames`` object to the output header with F frames, each containing N traces.
+These will be repeated to match the number of traces in the file.